Struggling with questions of sexuality and identity can make you feel as if you are alone, but you're NOT.

 Did You Know?

-- Approximately 42% of LGBT youth do not believe that they live in an accepting community.
+- Approximately 42% of LGBTQIA+ youth do not believe that they live in an accepting community.

-- About 10 million people (4.5%) in the U.S. identify as being a part of the LGBTQ+ community.
+- About 10 million people (4.5%) in the U.S. identify as being a part of the LGBTQIA+ community.

 Let’s Get Started